nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Find Command](images/ug-find-example.png)
-   <p style="text-align: center;">Figure XX: Example of the find command in action</p>
+   <p style="text-align: center;">Figure 6: Example of the find command in action</p>

 ### Getting Upcoming Events and Deadlines : `upcoming`
 Want to view your upcoming events and deadlines?
 You can do so using the `upcoming` command.

 Format: `upcoming`
-* The `upcoming` command provides the list of internships that have events (interviews/assessments) or deadlines (application deadline/offer acceptance deadline) within the upcoming week
+* The `upcoming` command provides the list of internships that have events (interviews/assessments) or deadlines (application deadline/offer acceptance deadline) within the upcoming week.
-* In other words, it gives you the list of internships that have a `STATUS` of `NEW/OFFERED/ASSESSMENT/INTERVIEW`, and the `DATE`  falls within the upcoming week.
+* In other words, it gives you the list of internships that have a `STATUS` of `New/Offered/Assessment/Interview`, and the `DATE`  falls within the upcoming week.
 * Upcoming week is defined as the current day and the 6 days that follow it.

 Examples:
-* `upcoming` If today's date is 5 January 2023, it will list all internships that have a `STATUS`of `NEW/OFFERED/ASSESSMENT/INTERVIEW` and `DATE` is from 5 January 2023 to 11 January 2023 inclusive.
+* `upcoming` If today's date is 5 January 2023, it will list all internships that have a `STATUS`of `New/Offered/Assessment/Interview` and `DATE` is from 5 January 2023 to 11 January 2023 inclusive.

+<div style="page-break-after: always;"></div>

 ### Deleting Internships by Index : `delete-index`
 Need to keep your screen nice and tidy? `delete-index` can help you achieve this by deleting multiple internships using their indices.

 Format: `delete-index INDEX [INDEX]...`

-* Deletes the internship whose index number is `INDEX` as specified by the `list` or `find` command in the [List Panel](#exploring-the-graphical-user-interface).
+* Deletes the internship whose index number is `INDEX`.
 * If multiple `INDEX` are provided, multiple internships can be deleted.
 * At least 1 `INDEX` must be provided.
 * `INDEX` does not need to be unique.
 If 2 or more of `INDEX` have the same value, only the first one will be taken.